InfluxCommunity/influxdb-ruby/README.md

 timestamp values which reflect this precision.

 **If you don't do this, your points will be lost!**

-InfluxDB will store no more than one point per second per unique series!
+InfluxDB will store no more than one point per second per unique series by default!

 For example, this is how to specify millisecond precision (for under 1000 points per second):